cibero42/enigmafy/README.md

 ## Features
 - AES-256 encrypted archives.
 - Add a note to the encrypted archive, via **-n** option
-- [UNDER DEVELOPMENT] Upload archives to S3 services
+- Upload archives to S3 services

 ## Installation
 ### 1. Clone the repository